docopt/docopts/README.md

 ## Install

-You only have to drop the binary, and eventually the `docopts.sh` lib helper, in your PATH.
+You only have to drop the binary, and ideally also the `docopts.sh` lib helper, in a directory on your PATH.
-The binary is standalone and staticaly linked.
-So it runs everywhere.
+The binary is standalone and statically linked, so it runs everywhere.

 See build section.